-Report Headings:

-If the S option is specified, WHERE displays the fields already S $\mbox{\sc Option}$ described for the 'no option' case, plus the following heading
+Report Headings: S Option If the S option is specified, WHERE displays the fields already described for the 'no option' case, plus the following heading.
 Heading Description MINOR STATE Reports the low level progress of the associated process during the current Major State (high level service function) and indicates its state at each system call which may cause a 'blocking' situation, for example, while waiting for an item lock or performing a disk read.
 The minor state is set at the start of each system call and cleared on successful completion.
 It is then reset to 'Running'.
 STATUS Reports the status of the associated port, either as, 'Connected' where a user is logged on. or 'Reserved' where a user is logging on.

-Report Headings:

-A Option

-If you specify the A option, WHERE displays the PORT and MAJOR STATE columns as for the 'no options' case, but instead of the PROCESS heading, it displays ACCOUNT-ID field.
-This contains the account from which the associated process was started.

-Display Before the Port Number Entry

-An asterisk (), or the letters 'T', 'D'. or 'S' may appear on the left of a port number entry.
-These refer to the following:

-- '' marks the port that issued the WHERE command 'T' marks a port from which a TIPH process is being run. - 'D' marks a port which is running a (D)espooler process. - 'S' marks a port which is running a (S)erver process.
+Report Headings: A Option If you specify the A STATE columns a PROCESS heading account from whic A option, WHERE displays the PORT and MAJOR s for the 'no options' case, but instead of the g, it displays ACCOUNT-ID field.
+This contains the h the associated process was started.
+Display Before the Port Number An asterisk (), or the letters 'T', 'D'. or 'S' may appear on the left of a port number entry.
+These refer to the following: Entry '' marks the port that issued the WHERE command 'T' marks a port from which a TIPH process is being run.
+'D' marks a port which is running a (D)espooler process.
+'S' marks a port which is running a (S)erver process.
+WHO The database name No options are sup e is returned instead of the REALITY system name. ported.